-The Lutheran University Association, Inc. d/b/a Valparaiso University has established a 403(b) Retirement Savings Plan with TIAA.
+The Lutheran University Association, Inc. d/b/a Valparaiso University, has established a 403(b) retirement savings plan with TIAA.
 A 403(b) plan allows participants to invest pre-tax dollars in managed funds to provide income after retirement.

-All Regular and Limited full-time employees are eligible to participate in the plan and receive an employer's contribution to their accounts from Valparaiso University.
-Most Regular part-time employees are eligible to participate in the plan, but are not eligible for the employer's contribution.
-A detailed description of the administrative rules governing the plan can be found in the plan document available in the Office of Human Resource Services.
+All regular and limited full-time employees are eligible to participate in the plan and receive an employer's contribution to their accounts from Valparaiso University.
+Most regular part-time employees are eligible to participate in the plan, but are not eligible for the employer's contribution.
+A detailed description of the administrative rules governing the plan can be found in the plan document available in HR.